caua-veiga/TensorFlow-Facial-Mask-Detection/README.md

 * 'haarcascade_frontalface_default.xml' - To run CV2 facial detection
 * 'mask_det.py' - Script that will run our model

 In addition to that, you have to make sure that all requirements are proper installed.
-(PUSH requirements.txt)

 Once you have all those files in the same directory, you just have to run the 'mask_det.py' script (you may have to give webcam permissions to your terminal).